ucsdlib/library-bash/_episodes/02-counting-mining.md

 appears in the 'Title' field of `2014-01_JA.tsv`.
 The `derived_data` directory also includes a subdirectory called `results`.

+> ## TSV Files
-TSV files are those in which within each row the units of data (or cells) are separated by tabs.
-They are similar to CSV (comma separated value) files were the values are separated by commas.
-The latter are more common but can cause problems with the kind of data we have, where commas can be found within the cells (though with the right encoding this can be overcome).
+>TSV files are those in which within each row the units of data
+>(or cells) are separated by tabs.
+They are similar to CSV (comma separated value)
+>files were the values are separated by commas.
+The latter are more common
+>but can cause problems with the kind of data we have, where commas can be
+>found within the cells (though with the right encoding this can be overcome).
-Either way both can be read in simple text editors or in spreadsheet programs such as Libre Office Calc or Microsoft Excel.*
+>Either way both can be read in simple text editors or in spreadsheet programs
+>such as Libre Office Calc or Microsoft Excel.*
 {: .callout}

 Before you begin working with these files, make sure you are in the shell-data folder.